socd06/data_envelopment_analysis/README.md

 The story behind the idea is @ https://medium.com/@eponkratova/whos-better-who-s-best-data-envelopment-analysis-a-non-mathematical-introduction-4986184f9ea3 (part 1), https://medium.com/@eponkratova/what-must-we-know-and-know-how-to-implement-and-interpret-data-envelopment-analysis-3517a6231be9 (part 2)

 The interactive visualization is available @ https://eponkratova.github.io/data_envelopment_analysis/

-# Our project
-We will extract data from Comma Separated Values (*.csv) files and adapt it to be used with [GLPK](https://www.gnu.org/software/glpk/).
-For our methodology, see the [notebooks](https://github.com/socd06/data_envelopment_analysis/tree/master/notebooks) and [scripts](https://github.com/socd06/data_envelopment_analysis/tree/master/scripts) folders.

-# License
-MIT LIcense